 124. The ultimate responsibility with respect to the implementation of, and ongoing compliance with, the necessary internal controls framework rests with the trustee.
-Where a trustee has delegated certain of its functions to another service provider, the auditor needs to consider the impact of this on the overall engagement with reference to HKSA 402 "Audit Considerations Relating to an Entity Using a Service Organization".
+Where a trustee has delegated certain of its functions to another service provider, the auditor needs to consider the impact of this on the overall engagement with reference to HKSA 402.